willy-dev/AVA/README.md

 # Face Recognition with Liveness Detection Login on Flask Web interface for Siemens PLCs
 # Digital twin for Amatrol T554 Siemens Process control station at Dekut Siemens Center

-Big thanks to Runo Harris, Naomi Nyambura and Evelyne kawara, fellow Mechatronics Engineers and Data Scientist for all the help in building this project, you deserve beers my Gs
+Big thanks to Runo Harris, Margaret Kagwiria, Naomi Nyambura and Evelyne kawara, fellow Mechatronics Engineers and Data Scientist for all the help in building this project, you deserve beers my Gs
 ## Project Overview
 &nbsp;&nbsp;&nbsp;&nbsp;We have implemented Flask web application login page including face verification (1-to-1 to verify whether the person who is logging in is really that person), for security purpose, with liveness detection mechanism (to check whether the person detected on the camera is a REAL person or FAKE (eg. image, video, etc. of that person)), for Anti-Spoofting (Others pretending to be the person), built with Convolutional Neural Network.
 After the login page, we also provided a webpage placeholder for future use.